 Clay County has several great bike trails for any level bicyclist to enjoy.
 Additionally, many bicycling groups enjoy miles of well-paved roads throughout the county.
+Our agency also has a bike unit equipped to assist in the community with everything from crime prevention, criminal apprehension and safety fairs for our youth.

 The Northeast Florida Bicycle Club’s website is a great source of event and safety information.
 Before you head out on a bike trail or a roadway, there are things you can do to make sure your bicycle is safe to ride.
 Also, please make sure you are aware of bike-related laws.